-Creative an accessible website design was an exciting project for all the potential for improvement, and for the work that makes McGovern so important to society.
+Creative and accessible website design was an exciting project for all the potential for improvement, and for the work that makes McGovern so important to society.
 It needed an updated look and feel, excellent user experience, updated content, integration points for automatic website updates such as publications and events, and an easy to use content management system.
 The site also features an interactive infographic.

-We worked with the team at McGovern on additional services: to articulate their brand, redesign their logo, print and digital newsletter, infographics, reports in addition to accessible website design.
+We worked with the team at McGovern on additional design services: to articulate their brand, redesign their logo, print and digital newsletter, infographics, reports in addition to accessible website design.

 Accessible Website Design

 In addition to being interactive and reflecting the McGovern Institute’s innovative brain research, we needed the site to be accessible for users using assistive technologies.
 The fun “Explore the Brain” section, which is mainly for and audience of General Information Seekers, educates and gives insight into the amazing research the faculty does.
 Given the interactivity, we had to create different solutions for different devices, very much influenced by user behavior on the different devices.
 And of course, we needed to make sure that everything was compliant with level AA of the WCAG 2.0.